UWM-Libraries/allmaps-intro-workshop/Viewer.md

 For objects with multiple maps:

-- `[` and `]` keys cycle through the different maps
+- <kbd>[</kbd> and <kbd>]</kbd> keys cycle through the different maps
-- `right click` on a map to adjust the order of the map layers
+- <kbd>Right Click</kbd> on a map to adjust the order of the map layers

 ## Changing Transformation Algorithm

-As we learned, ground control points (GCPs) are defined locations where known features are matched with already-georeferenced data (like a basemap.)
+As we learned in Lesson 2, ground control points (GCPs) are defined locations where known features are matched with already-georeferenced data (like a basemap.)
 From there, the warping of the image is done via an algorithm to extrapolate the GCPs to the entire image.

+You cycle through the transformation algorithms with <kbd>T</kbd>.

 There are numerous transformation algorithms and we may see different results depending on the algorithm we use.
 Some will introduce more distortion to the image, making it appear stretched and distroted.
 This is commonly called "rubber sheeting".

 ![Image](images/transform.gif)

-You cycle through the transformation algorithms with `T`.

 ## XYZ Tiles in GIS